John-Ingham/nc-games/README.md

-Need to write readme for the project.

-Welcome to my Front-end api react project.
+Welcome to my Front-end api react project, entitled NC Games.

 This is an user interface for web based interaction to look up board game reviews and see comments made by users upon the reviews.